 After finishing her education, Keller started a career as both a writer and lecturer.
 Of course, she also continued to own dogs.
 Over her lifetime, Keller owned breeds both big and small.
 She had Great Danes, a German Shepherd Dog, a Dachshund, and a Lakeland Terrier, to name a few.
 However, she might be most connected with the Akita, a loyal and muscular breed with origins in Japan.

 Hachiko’s story impressed Keller so much that she mentioned she would love to have one of these dogs for herself.
 The Japanese took her request to heart.
-Before she left the country, they presented Keller with an Akita puppy named Kamikaze-Go.
-She traveled home with the pup and referred to her gentle companion as an “angel in fur”.
+Before she left the country, they presented Keller with an Akita puppy named “Kamikaze-Go.”
+She traveled home with the puppy and referred to her gentle companion as an “angel in fur.”
 Kamikaze was the first Akita to live on American soil.
-Unfortunately, he died of distemper at only seven and a half months of age.
+Unfortunately, he died of distemper at only 7 and a half months of age.

-When the Japanese government heard of Keller’s devastation over the loss of her Akita, they sent her Kamikaze’s younger brother, Kenzan-Go, in 1939.
-Keller nicknamed the dog Go-Go and they were great companions from day one.
+The Japanese government heard of Keller’s devastation over the loss of her Akita.
+They then sent her Kamikaze’s younger brother, “Kenzan-Go,” in 1939.
+Keller nicknamed the dog “Go-Go” and they were great companions from day one.
 Go-Go even spent his first night at Keller’s home sleeping at the foot of her bed.
 Keller had five other dogs at the time, but Go-Go held a special place in her heart.
 He also earned a place in the hearts of Americans as they read about Go-Go and saw photos of him with Keller.
-Now other Americans wanted Akitas too, and it wasn’t long before there was a breed standard and the first Akita dog shows.
+Soon after, other Americans wanted Akitas, too.
+It wasn’t long before there was a breed standard and the first Akita dog shows.

 Helen Keller: Lifelong Dog Lover